jvdsn/white-box-speck/README.md

 ```

 # Usage
-The `test.sh` file included in this repository is a simple Bash script which tests the program using the test vectors for block size 32, 64, and 128 bits.
+The `test.sh` file included in this repository is a simple Bash script which tests the program using the Speck test vectors.
 Reading through this file is a good first introduction to the project.

 To generate white-box Speck encryption implementations manually, you will need to execute the `main.py` file:
 ```